ixartz/Next-js-Blog-Boilerplate/README.md

     └── templates     # Blog templates
 ```

+#### Run in Docker

+**Prerequisites:**

+- Docker: Make sure you have Docker installed on your computer.
+If Docker is not installed, you can download and install it from the official website: [https://www.docker.com/](https://www.docker.com/)

+**By using Docker Compose:**

+1. Open a terminal and navigate to the project's root directory.
+2. Use the following command to start the application in Docker:
+   - Run in attached mode: `docker compose up`
+   - Run in detached mode (in the background): `docker compose up -d`

+The Next.js application will be available at [http://localhost:3000](http://localhost:3000) in your web browser.

+**By building the Docker image directly:**

+1. Open a terminal and navigate to the project's root directory.
+2. Build the Docker image using the following command: `docker build -t nextjs-blog-boilerplate .`
+3. Once the image is built, run a container based on the image with the following command: `docker run -p 3000:3000 nextjs-blog-boilerplate`
+4. The container will start, and the Next.js application will be available at [http://localhost:3000](http://localhost:3000) in your web browser.

 ### Customization

 You can easily configure Next js Boilerplate.
 Please change the following file: